We Believe in Food Justice for All

 50

-paid Youth Leadership Interns every year
+stipended Youth Leadership Interns every year

 3,000

-Elementary school students with hands on garden education
+elementary school students with hands on garden education

 Over 485